Students: In-person Course Reserve

 Answered By: Matthew Reidsma Last Updated: Aug 09, 2021 Views: 221

 Some library materials are set aside for specific courses.
 These items are called "Course Reserve" materials.

-Some course reserve items are physical materials that are housed in the libraries and some items are available electronically through the Course Reserve section of the library website.
+Some course reserve items are physical materials that are housed in the libraries and some items are available electronically through your course's Blackboard site.

-If you look up a title in the catalog and the location has "Course Reserves" at the end, this means that the resource is unavailable for standard borrowing.
+If you look up a title in the Library Catalog and the location has "Course Reserve" at the end, this means that the resource is unavailable for standard borrowing.
 Instead, you can find it at the course reserves of the library listed in the catalog.

 The length of time you can check out a course reserve item is set by the professor who put it on hold.
-The possible checkout time periods are: 1 hour, 2 hours, 1 day, 3 days, 1 week, or 2 weeks.
+Usually the checkout time is 3 hours.